rcook/rcook.github.io/_posts/2019-01-23-view-patterns.md

 **Update: 2019-01-25**

-It turns out that the [`PatternSynonyms`][pattern-synonyms] language extension can go more or less the same thing but with nicer syntax:
+It turns out that the [`PatternSynonyms`][pattern-synonyms] language extension can do more or less the same thing but with nicer syntax:

 {% gist a2927d5045b646da9a59c588b0f98b07 PatternSynonyms.hs %}